BuckoA18/CoffeeLog/README.md

 🔄 Organized & Connected – Recipes are tied to their coffees for easy management.

-🎨 Modern UI – Clean and responsive design optimized for desktop and mobile.

 🛠️ Tech Stack

 Frontend: React + Tailwind CSS

 Data: Supabase

 ⚠️ Current Limitations